simonmichael/hledger/doc/SPEC-lots.md

 ### Auto-splitting lot transfer fees

-Before classification, hledger detects a common "transfer with priced fee" pattern and rewrites it into explicit transfer + disposal postings.
+Before classification, hledger detects a common "transfer with fee" pattern and rewrites it into explicit transfer + disposal postings.

-If a transaction has a bare negative lotful asset posting whose absolute quantity exceeds the matching positive quantity by some amount, and a priced non-asset posting (typically an expense with `@` price) in the same commodity matches that excess, the negative posting is split into two:
+If a transaction has a bare negative lotful asset posting whose absolute quantity exceeds the positive quantity received by asset accounts by some amount, and a non-asset posting (typically an expense) in the same commodity matches that excess, the negative posting is split into two:

 - a transfer portion with the matching positive quantity, and
-- a dispose portion with the excess quantity and the counterpart's transacted price.
+- a dispose portion with the excess quantity.
+If the fee counterpart has a transacted price (`@`/`@@`), the dispose portion carries it and a gain is calculated; otherwise the dispose portion is priceless - lots are still reduced, but no gain is calculated (as with any priceless bare disposal).

+Any balance assertion on the original posting is kept only on the dispose portion, which is posted last, so it is still checked after the full original quantity.

 This lets natural journal entries like: